ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * The Group Manager MUST stop accepting requests for new individual keying material from current group members (see {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}).
 In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to a Key Renewal Request with a 5.03 (Service Unavailable) response, as defined in {{Section 9 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * The Group Manager MUST stop accepting updated authentication credentials uploaded by current group members (see {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}).
-In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to a Public Key Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.
+In particular, until the status parameter 'active' is changed back to "true" (0xf5), the Group Manager MUST respond to an Authentication Credential Update Request with a 5.03 (Service Unavailable) response, as defined in {{Section 11 of I-D.ietf-ace-key-groupcomm-oscore}}.

 Every group member, upon learning that the OSCORE group has been deactivated (i.e., 'active' has value "false" (0xf4)), SHOULD stop communicating in the group.